mwouts/jupytext/README.md

 ## Will my notebook really run in an IDE?

 Well, that's what we expect.
-There's however a big difference in the python environments between Python IDEs and Jupyter: in the IDE code is executed with  `python` and not in a Jupyter kernel.
+There's however a big difference in the python environments between Python IDEs and Jupyter: in most IDEs the code is executed with  `python` and not in a Jupyter kernel.
 For this reason, `jupytext` comments Jupyter magics found in your notebook when exporting to R Markdown, and to scripts in all format but the `percent` one.
-Magics are not commented in the plain Markdown representation, nor in the double percent format, as most editors use that format in combination with IPython or Jupyter kernels.
+Magics are not commented in the plain Markdown representation, nor in the `percent` format, as some editors use that format in combination with Jupyter kernels.
 Change this by adding a `"comment_magics": true` or `false` entry in the notebook metadata, in the `"jupytext"` section.
 Or set your preference globally on the contents manager by adding this line to `.jupyter/jupyter_notebook_config.py`:
 ```python
 c.ContentsManager.comment_magics = True # or False
 ```